Nick Blackman: Derby County

-Maccabi Tel Aviv loan
+Loan to Maccabi Tel Aviv

 After starting only 12 matches for Derby, Blackman joined Israeli Premier League club Maccabi Tel Aviv on a season-long loan in August 2017.
-He scored 10 goals in 31 Israeli Premier League games.
+He scored 10 goals in 31 league games.
 On 22 May 2018 Blackman returned to Derby County after the end of his loan spell.

-Sporting de Gijón loan
+Loan to Sporting de Gijón

 On 15 August 2018, Blackman joined Sporting de Gijón on a season-long loan.
-In January 2019 he scored the winner in the last 16 of the Copa del Rey against Valencia.
+On 9 January 2019, he scored the winning goal in a 2–1 victory over Valencia in the first leg of the round of 16 in the Copa del Rey.

 Maccabi Tel Aviv

 After being released by Derby County in July 2019, Blackman signed a two-year contract with Maccabi Tel Aviv on 17 July 2019.
 In his first season back at the club, Blackman won the Israeli Premier League title.
 Despite some favourable displays in the early part of the season, Blackman spent large amounts of time away from the first team due to injury.

-2020–21 season

 Blackman scored both goals for Maccabi in the first leg of their victory against Hapoel Be'er Sheva in the Israel Super Cup on 8 August 2020.
-On 19 August, Blackman again scored twice in a 2–0 victory over Riga FC in the first qualifying round of the 2020–21 UEFA Champions League.
-Seven days later, Blackman continued his good form, scoring in Maccabi's successful second qualifying round win over FK Sūduva of Lithuania in the same competition.
+On 19 August, Blackman again scored twice in a 2–0 victory over Latvian club Riga in the first qualifying round of the 2020–21 UEFA Champions League.
+Seven days later, he scored in Maccabi's successful second qualifying round win over FK Sūduva of Lithuania in the same competition.

+Blackman left the club in the summer of 2021 upon the expiration of his contract.

 International career

 According to Blackman, he was eligible to represent England, Barbados, the Netherlands, Poland or Israel at international level—Barbados through his father, the Netherlands and Poland through his maternal grandparents, and Israel through "family members".
 In 2019, Blackman decided to represent Barbados at international level.

+Blackman made his debut for Barbados on 5 September 2019, scoring a brace in a 4–0 win over Saint Martin in a CONCACAF Nations League match.